Home/Magazine /Other/ What Makes Meat Halal?

 • Dogs

-• All winged creatures which have claws such as birds of prey, hawks, vultures, and falcons.
+• All winged creatures having claws, such as birds of prey, hawks, vultures, and falcons.

 • Domesticated donkeys,